tahoe-lafs/community/Monthly Reports/august-2021.md

 ### Summary

-With the Python 3 port completed, August focused on getting our Security Audit for the Great Black Swamp (GBS protocol).
+With the Python 3 port completed, August focused on getting our Security Audit for the Great Black Swamp (GBS) protocol.
 We published an RfP, vetted proposals, scheduled a vendor and the Core Team got to work.
 Currently, they are preparing the codebase, design document and themselves to discuss GBS/Tahoe-LAFS to ensure it is as secure as possible, as its founders intended.
 The codebase, the GBS protocol